 - Emmet Otter's Jug-Band Christmas : Emmet has to put a hole in his mother's washtub, and she has to sell his tools, for both of them to enter a singing contest to win money to buy gifts for each other.
-In a rather depressing variation on the tale, rather than rendering the gifts useless, these two things were the only sources of income the two had at all.
-Luckily, at the end of the movie, the owner of a local restaurant hires them as his house band.
+In a rather depressing variation on the tale, they both fail to win (and the toolchest/washtub were the only means either of them had to make a living).
+Everything gets resolved when, at the end of the movie, the owner of a local restaurant hires them as his house band.

 - Inverted in Philip K. Dick's "Oh to Be a Blobel!"
 This story happens in the aftermath of a war between Earth and Titan.
 Earth has humans, Titan has Blobels, and spies in the war are made Involuntary Shapeshifters.
 After the war a human and Blobel spy decide to get married as they are able to spend most of the day in the same form.
 Their nature causes them a lot of anguish and problems which eventually leads to them filing for divorce.
 The Blobel wife, in order to save their marriage, decides to undergo a new medical treatment which turns her permanently human.
 But the human husband has already left to pursue business opportunity on another planet, and in accordance with the local laws had himself turned permanently into a Blobel...